geekywrites/datascience/README.md

 To know how well the model performs, we must train and test the model on different datasets.
 The dataset we train the model on is called Training set, and the dataset we test the model on is called the test set.

 We normally split the provided dataset to create the training and test set.
-The ratio of splitting is majorly: 3:7 or 2:8 depending on the data, larger being the trining data.
+The ratio of splitting is majorly: 3:7 or 2:8 depending on the data, larger being the training data.

 #### sklearn.model_selection.train_test_split is used for splitting the data.